kaloyan-marinov/journal-keeper/README.md

         - (approach b.1): directly run the compiled project by issuing `backend $ ./node_modules/.bin/nodemon` or `backend $ npm run dev`; _this approach ensures that the project will be re-started whenever changes are made to the `src/server.ts` file_

+      ---

-   - launch another terminal window and, in it, issue the following requests:
+      at this point, it is a good idea to verify that the backend is up and running - launch another terminal instance and, in it, issue:
       ```
       $ curl \
          -v \